abaer123/Racing-Repository/Courses/Workshops/Security/1_Shifting_Left.md

 * [ ] Step 1: Adding Security Scans
   * First make sure that you are on the main page of the project you just forked in.
 It is best if you have these instructions open in a separate tab/screen while completing the tasks.
   * Once ready use the left hand navigation menu to click through **Build \> Pipeline editor**.
 Here you will see the current set up of our main branch pipeline.
-Notice that there is only the build stage, which is further defined below to outline how we build our application from docker.
+Notice that there are two stages, which are further defined below.
   * This pipeline does very little in terms of security scanning and only has a simple unit test defined currently.
 Lets go ahead and create a new branch to add out changes.
 Use the left hand navigation menu to click through **Code \> Branches** then click **New branch**.
 Name the branch **_secure-pipeline_** and make sure it is based off of **_main_**, then click **Create Branch**.
   * Once again use the left hand navigation menu to click through **Build \> Pipeline editor** to get back to the editor page.
 Then in the top left of the editor view you can click the branch dropdown to then select **_secure-pipeline_**.
 We then want to change the pipeline yaml to be the code below: